Apply to North Carolina Teaching Fellows

 The loan principal and any accrued interest may be forgiven if, within 10 years after graduation from a program leading to teaching licensure, the Fellow serves as a teacher in a qualified position:

-- in a STEM (Science, Technology, Engineering or Mathematics) or special education licensure area as identified by the NC Superintendent of Public Instruction
+• in a STEM (Science, Technology, Engineering or Mathematics), special education, or elementary education (K-6) licensure area as identified by the NC Superintendent of Public Instruction

 One academic year’s loan will be forgiven for: